Published on September 30, 2021 Updated on July 6, 2022

 Someone with an avoidant attachment style is more likely to push themselves towards success and greatness in the workplace.
 Seeing as they are less likely to spend time on their personal relationships, they are keen to commit themselves to their job and career growth.
 Therefore, avoidant attachers can scale to the top of the professional ladder.

-Avoidant attachers are less needy and clingy with their partner; thus, they will be less demanding and suffocating within a relationship than other attachment styles.
+Avoidant attachers in relationships are less needy and clingy with their partner; thus, they will be less demanding and suffocating within a relationship than other attachment styles.
 Of course, the attachment style of their partner will determine how they respond to this amount of space.

 Still, someone with an avoidant attachment style is likely to be respectful of their partner’s boundaries.
 This means that they won’t infringe on their other half’s parameters and thus threaten the relationship.
 They won’t probe for too much information or force them to share too much personal information, and they will respect the other person’s freedom.